-Is Edging Safe for Penises?
+Is Edging Healthy and Safe for Your Penis?

 Edging isn’t just a penis thing.
 Anyone—regardless of what genitals they have—can increase the intensity of their orgasm by attempting to control when they come.
 But many are curious about the benefits of edging for the penis: Can it improve erections?
 Can it cure premature ejaculation?
 Are there even any health benefits to this orgasm trend?

 If you’re unfamiliar, the technique of edging is when a penis is stimulated until the very brink of climax and—right before ejaculation—the stimulation stops.
 Once you’ve returned to a state of lessened or non-arousal, you start the stimulation all over again.
 You repeat this until you either can’t hold back any longer or you’ve consciously decided to step over the “edge” and have an orgasm.

 Why edge?
 Lucy Rowett, a Brighton-based certified sex coach and clinical sexologist in the U.K. explained that “edging helps to retrain the body and neural pathways to tolerate more pleasurable sensations—even if that doesn't sound particularly sexy—so that either when they do orgasm, the pleasure is more intense, or they can choose when to orgasm.”
 If you continually bring yourself super close to coming, and then deny yourself that satisfaction, the experience of going over the edge is intensified.
 Your nerve endings are very sensitive, and in the sexual response cycle, your body wants to reach climax.
 Continuously juicing up those nerve endings builds intensity, both in a physical and psychological sense.

 Edging isn’t just an erotic tool either.
 Not only has it been shown to give people stronger orgasms, but it can also help with premature ejaculation, erectile dysfunction and an inability to keep your head in the game during sex (aka distraction or a lack of mindfulness).